grierJonah/web_dev/jonah-grier-mini-assignment6/README.md

 # Code Requirements for Mini Assignment 6
 1 Container --> App.js is the main container where the application builds from.
-Index.js contains the store 1 Action    --> `onclickDie()` is the main action that dictates the application 1 Reducer   --> SumReducer.js takes the action and delivers specific results.
+Index.js contains the store
+<br>1 Action    --> `onclickDie()` is the main action that dictates the application
+<br>1 Reducer   --> SumReducer.js takes the action and returns specific results.
+During the "ROLL" action, the reducer gets a random index between 0-5, adds it to a list, and returns the list and the sum of the list.
+During the "CLEAR" action, the reducer sets the current sum back to 0 and resets the list to an empty list.